4 Ways to Survive Flying Spirit Airlines

 I didn’t get thirsty.

-Many people complain the airline doesn’t even give out free water.
+Many people complain about flying Spirit Arilines becuase they don’t even give out free water.
 It’s true, they don’t.
 But on my flight, I chose instead to sleep and forgo the inflight service.
 Savings: $6 roundtrip for water.

 I sucked it up.